What is a heat wave? Causes, impacts and how to stay safe

 How do heat waves affect the economy?

-Potentially higher prices Even short droughts caused by the excessive heat in a heatwave can decrease plant production and result in higher prices in the market.
+Potentially higher prices Even short droughts caused by the excessive heat in a heat wave can decrease plant production and result in higher prices in the market.

-More energy usage – Keeping cool during a heatwave increases energy consumption due to running air conditioners.
+More energy usage – Keeping cool during a heat wave increases energy consumption due to running air conditioners.

 Explore the learning center